lucmans/digistring/readme.md

 # TODO
+Use new_samples in Program::synthesize_audio() to prevent slowed playback when overlapping input buffers.
 Put estimation_func.{cpp,h} and helper functions in highres.cpp in estimation_func directory.
 Pass SampleGetter to Estimator and add get_frame_no_overlap() to base class.
 Convex envelope and low passed-spectrum peak picking.